 For MRO also, the company should use the EOQ (Economic Order Quantity) concept.
 Such an approach will help the company to save on ordering and storing costs.
 This way, the company will order the quantity it needs and the quantity that minimizes the ordering cost.

-Minimizing the transportation cost also help a company to reduce its MRO cost.
+Minimizing the transportation cost also helps a company to reduce its MRO cost.
 A company must regularly audit the current transportation option and search for new ones so that it never misses an opportunity to reduce the cost.

 MRO inventory has become unavoidable for any business.
 However, many companies still avoid this until it gets too late.
 Yes, it does require investment, but its benefits far outweigh the cost.
 A business can also minimize the investment in MRO by using proper inventory management.